chainsona/baxus-ai-agent-bob-ui/ARCHITECTURE.md

-# Bob AI Architecture
+# BOB AI Architecture

-This document outlines the architecture of the Bob AI whisky recommendation agent, including component structure, data flow, and key processes.
+This document outlines the architecture of the BOB AI whisky recommendation agent, including component structure, data flow, and key processes.

 ## Table of Contents